Automated Clearing House (ACH)

 A distinct stage of services in a scope that marks a series of events, time, or a process of development.
 Examples of phases are in time (April, May), events (Phase I, Phase II), process (Research, Strategy, Execution), etc.

-A profile is a collection of your work experience and expertise, packaged up to share with other Wethos collaborators.
+A profile is a collection of your work experience and expertise, packaged up to share with other Wethos contractors.
 Your profile includes work samples that you showcase, a profile picture and social links, and information used to help other studios discover you - your industries, services, tools, causes, and languages.

 A project pipeline private to you where all of the projects you create will appear.
-Similarly, "All Projects" is a project pipeline other studios have added you to in addition to projects you've created.
+Similarly, "Other Projects" is a project pipeline other studios have added you to in addition to projects you've created.
 Think of it as an aggregate of all of your projects.

 The dynamic state of a project defined as either a lead (initial interest state), won (scope signed and closed), lost (scope declined or rejected), in progress (project underway), or complete (project complete).